nok/sklearn-porter/readme.md

 ### Prediction

-Or run the prediction(s) in the target programming language directly:
+Run the prediction(s) in the target programming language directly:

 ```python
 # ...